-Pro tip: Your ISP will upgrade your equipment at no extra cost if you rent/lease your ISP’s modem/router.
+Pro Tip: Your ISP will upgrade your equipment at no extra cost if you rent your ISP’s modem and/or router.

 For most routers, changing the channel is as easy as navigating to the router’s IP address in your browser and selecting a new channel from the dropdown.

 Note: Think of Wi-Fi channels as highway lanes.
 When one lane is congested, you switch to another to try to bypass the traffic.
 The same applies to Wi-Fi channels.